ThomasJewson/Molecular3DLengthDescriptors/README.md

 `~/.local/lib/pythonX.X/site-packages`

-The `rdkit` and `numpy` are dependencies for this package.
+The `rdkit` and `numpy` libraries are dependencies for this package.
 Install them with the following:

 `conda install numpy`
 `pip install rdkit-pypi`